RitaRan/STA-663-Final-Project/README.md

 # STA-663-Final-Project

+The github repository: https://github.com/CeciliaShi/STA-663-Final-Project Source code can be found in fastfsr/fastfsr/__init__.py

+Instructions to install the package:

+a. download the folder fastfsr
+b. after download go into fastfsr, and create a new Jupyter Notebookand
+c. type in "!pip install ."
+d. type in "import fastfsr"

-The github repository: https://github.com/CeciliaShi/STA-663-Final-Project This repository contains material for the STA 663 final project.
+This repository contains material for the STA 663 final project.
 This repository contains code, examples and data for implementing the fast false selection rate algorithm proposed by Dennis D.Boos, Leonard A. Stefanski, and Yujun Wu in the paper Fast FSR Variable Selection with Applications to Clinical Trials.